Allergan makes case against Valeant takeover ahead of higher bid

-Allergan Inc (AGN.N) on Tuesday built its case with investors for rejecting a $47 billion takeover offer from Valeant Pharmaceuticals International, (VRX.TO), saying the Canadian drugmaker has overstated the possible savings from the deal.
+Allergan Inc on Tuesday built its case with investors for rejecting a $47 billion (27 billion pounds) takeover offer from Valeant Pharmaceuticals International,, saying the Canadian drugmaker has overstated the possible savings from the deal.

 The move comes one day before Valeant will hold a webcast in which it has said it will raise its offer for Allergan.